President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 Acts 23.
 The Apostle Paul gave his message in Jerusalem before the Sanhedrin, which led to the plot to kill Paul.
 Paul was then sent to Felix under heavy guard.

 2 Chronicles 34.
-King Josiah tore down the altars to the idols, but not before he had their priests killed and burned on them.
+King Josiah tore down the altars to the idols, but not before he had their priests killed and burned.
 Then he took up offerings to restore the temple.
 Hilkiah the priest found the Book of the Law.
 Josiah then restored the temple and the temple worship and the people followed as long as Josiah lived.

 2 Chronicles 35.
 Josiah celebrated Passover lavishly but after that he foolishly engaged king Neco of Egypt, who intended to fight somebody else.
 The result was that Josiah died in battle.
-One of the mourners was the Prophet Jeremiah that wrote the book of Lamentations as a result.
+One of the mourners was the Prophet Jeremiah who then wrote the book of Lamentations as a result.

 2 Chronicles 36 tells a sad story, the reign and captivity of Jehoahaz, Jehoiakim and Jehoiachin.
 Zedekiah was granted king by Nebuchadnezzar but rebelled.
 This led to the fall of Jerusalem and seventy years of captivity.
 2 Chronicles ends with Cyrus’ Proclamation.